-Preschoolers make a donkey craft.
+Kids make a donkey craft.

 - paper bowls (1 per child)

 - 3-ounce paper cups (1 per child)

 - craft sticks (1 per child)

 - "Donkey" handout (1 per child) (download here)

-- "Jesus and Donkey" handout (download here)
+- "Jesus and Donkey" handout (1 copy) (download here)

 - gray or brown markers or washable paint

 - paintbrushes (optional)

 - black, gray, or brown yarn

 - crayons

 - tape

 - Glue Dots

-- scissors
+- · safety scissors

 - Cut a small slit the width of the craft stick just below the lip of each cup.
-Then turn over the bowls and cut the same size slit near the curve at the bottom of the bowls. - For younger preschoolers, cut out the donkey face shape from the handout. - Cut several 3-inch lengths of yarn for each child. - Cut the Jesus figure from the "Jesus and Donkey" handout. - Make a sample craft to show kids.
+Then turn over the bowls and cut the same size slit near the curve at the bottom of the bowls. - Cut several 3-inch lengths of yarn for each child. - Cut the Jesus figure from the "Jesus and Donkey" handout. - Make a sample craft to show kids.